 April 2023: A sales agreement is signed

-At the beginning of 2023, the collective and the owner agreed on a price: 2.9 million.
+At the beginning of 2023, the collective and the owner agreed on a price: 2.9 million euros.

-The countdown begins: the fund must raise the entire sum before October, the 26th 2023!
+The final countdown continues: the fund must raise the entire sum before March, the 26th 2024!

 The final stretch!

-Today, the collective is relaunching its crowdfunding campaign and continues to actively seek patrons.
-Any donation is tax-deductible up to 66% for individuals and 60% for businesses.
-These contributions are disinterested : patrons and donors will have no decision-making power over the upcoming project, ensuring the independence of the user association.
+Today, the collective is maintaining its crowdfunding campaign and continues to actively seek patrons.
+Any donation is tax-deductible up to 66% for individuals and 60% for businesses in France.
+These contributions are disinterested: patrons and donors will have no decision-making power over the upcoming project, ensuring the independence of the user association.

 We are almost there